khanmohtashim22/dd_takehome_react/README.md

 Hope you enjoy my take on this application.
 Would love to discuss this further with you.

+Some functionality I added.
+User cant login if login is invalid.
+User cant add messages if message is invalid.

+I tried to have two opened tabs talk to one onther, but I couldnt figure out a way without making changes to server.js.
+Also instructions said not to touch the server.js file.

+Would love to discuss this further with you.

 # DoorDash Frontend Interview Project
 * TLDR: *Build a chat app with real APIs*
 * Time: *3hr - 6hrs*